 All of the New Hampshire Historical Society's programs and services

 are made possible by membership dues and contributions from individuals, foundations, and businesses.
-Free admission to the
+You are invited to join today and enjoy the many benefits membership provides.
+Call the membership department at 603-856-0621 or use our

 convenient and secure online membership form.